© Eyjólfur Eyjólfsson

 The iconic music of Arvo Pärt has inspired a legion of artists for its timeless and almost ethereal quality.
 By transcending religious faith - a key factor in the composer's relationship to music - his work touches the essence behind our human quest for solace in times of turmoil.
 In his works, quietude becomes as relevant as the musical notes.

-It is based on this 'music of silence' that choreographer Samir Calixto and the prestigious Cello8ctet Amsterdam – in their second collaboration since Paradise Lost - join forces to create SUMMA, a performance consisting uniquely of Arvo Pärt’s compositions.
+It is based on this 'music of silence' that choreographer Samir Calixto and the prestigious Cello8ctet Amsterdam – in their second collaboration since Paradise Lost - join forces to create SUMMA, a performance consisting of uniquely of Arvo Pärt’s compositions.

-Introducing new transcriptions specially made by the composer for the ensemble, the piece brings together eight cellists and two dancers on stage in state of utter concentration.
+Introducing new transcriptions specially made by the composer for the ensemble, the piece brings together eight cellists and two dancers on stage in a state of utter concentration.
 As the title suggests, it proposes a synthesis between the pathos in Pärt’s compositions and the innate knowledge contained in the human body: a ‘summa’ of our complexity into its most essential condition through movement and sound.

 Rather than another dance performance with live music, SUMMA is a delicately interwoven synergy between disciplines, bound by the understated genius of Pärt.
 Here music caresses the space like whispers while dance carves it like the wind: all in all an exercise of simplicity and search for uncompromising purity.